jonathan-armstrong-303/greenplum_quandl_pyodbc_madlib_ingest/README.md

     vi $MASTER_DATA_DIRECTORY/pg_hba.conf

-Add the following line and exit:
+Add the following line to pg_hba.conf and exit:

     host all all all trust

-Source in new variables and restart Greenplum:
+Source in new variables and restart Greenplum to effect changes:

     . ~/.bashrc
     gpstop -ra